 Defenseman Jay Wells started the comeback with a goal less than three minutes into the period.
 Doug Smith struck three minutes later to cut the deficit down to three.
-Charlie Simmer and Mark Hard scored just over a minute apart to bring the Kings to within a goal with four minutes to play.
+Charlie Simmer and Mark Hard scored just over a minute apart to bring the Kings within a goal with four minutes to play.

 Steve Bozek sent the game into overtime by scoring off a rebound with just five seconds remaining in regulation.
-Daryl Evans scored the biggest goal of his career, just 2:35 into overtime, when his slap shot flies over the shoulder of Grant Fuhr and gives the Kings the improbable victory and 2-1 series lead.
+Daryl Evans scored the biggest goal of his career, just 2:35 into overtime, when his slap shot flew over the shoulder of Grant Fuhr and gave the Kings the improbable victory and 2-1 series lead.
 They went on to win the best-of-five series with a 7-4 victory in the fifth and final game.